adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 force and crime, possibly misleading to wrong conclusions.

-Therefore, if we collect data from different cities and run a regression of “Crime” on “Police”, the coefficient associated with the police force might be biased.
+Therefore, if we collect data from different cities and run a regression of "Crime" on "Police", the coefficient associated with the police force might be biased.
 If more police officers are hired in response to an increase in crime, a positive correlation can emerge even if this increase in police force end up reducing crime after all.
 Also, cities